 The marketing strategy should be planned after the overall schematics of the business had been determined by the business plan.
-When the business starts and is ready to reach for its potential customers for the first time, the marketing strategy will be applied to facilitate this process.
+When the business starts and is ready to reach out to its potential customers for the first time, the marketing strategy will be applied to facilitate this process.

 Any business that starts with these four requirements can easily reach its goals and succeed.
-These four items are required in almost all businesses, regardless of them being online or a brick and mortar (physical) one.
+These four items are required in almost all businesses, regardless of whether them being an online or a brick and mortar (physical) one.
 More complex businesses can require more than these four items.
-You have to do your research as complete as possible to spot all requirements and fulfill them before starting.
+You have to do your research as completely as possible to spot all requirements and fulfill them before starting.